AdamMagaluk/asio-ssl-mutual-auth/README.md

 #How To

-Small little echo server using a boost-asio ssl to do client and server authentification.
+Simple echo server using a boost-asio and ssl to do client and server authentification.

 ## Building
 ```